Financial Analyst

 13 / 46

-13. What is a "variable life insurance" policy?
+13. What is a "beneficiary" in a life insurance policy?

 14 / 46